Czech Car Brands

 Aero Logo

-This manufacturer began its career in an aircraft factory, so it got the appropriate name – Aero, that is, “air.”
-The name has been preserved because it characterizes the cars of the brand – light on the move as if floating.
-The founder of the company is an engineer, Novotny, who developed all the models himself.
+This manufacturer began its career in an aircraft factory, so it got the appropriate name—Aero, that is, “air.”
+The name has been preserved because it characterizes the brand’s cars —light on the move as if floating.
+The company’s founder is an engineer, Novotny, who developed all the models himself.
 The first child was the car “Disk” – a two-seater, two-stroke, with a cylinder engine and gearbox from Daimler.

-Then came the Enka with a ten-horsepower engine (the most powerful at the time), trucks with front brakes, sports cars Aero 1000 (26 hp), Aero 750, and Aero 662S.
-In 1937, a four-seat front-wheel drive passenger car appeared.
-In 1949, the brand was taken over by another company, and in 1952, it was declared liquidated due to bankruptcy.
+Then came the Enka with a ten-horsepower engine (the most powerful at the time), trucks with front brakes, and sports cars Aero 1000 (26 hp), Aero 750, and Aero 662S.
+In 1937, a four-seat front-wheel-drive passenger car appeared.
+In 1949, another company took over the brand, and in 1952, it was declared liquidated due to bankruptcy.

 Karosa